UAE sends 6 Gitmo detainees to Yemen amid concerns

 A relative of one of the detainees shared photos of the emotional first meeting between one detainee and his son, now an adult, and of the two embracing.
 But he and others relatives remain concerned for their family members’ safety.
 His name and the full names of the Yemeni detainees are being withheld for fear that they might face retribution.

-The U.S.-based American Center for Law and Justice, welcomed the release of the six from Emirati custody but urged Yemen’s government to “continue full care for them to help them integrate into society and practice their normal lives.”
+The U.S.-based American Center for Justice, which follows human rights abuses in Yemen, welcomed the release of the six from Emirati custody but urged Yemen’s government to “continue full care for them to help them integrate into society and practice their normal lives.”

 Yemen, the Arab world’s poorest country has been wracked by a grinding civil war since 2014.
 Torture and arbitrary detention are widespread in networks of secret and formal prisons run by various factions controlling different parts of the country.

-Note: This story was first published on July 29, 2021.
-It was updated on July 31, 2021 to correct the name of the organization that welcomed the release.